ckessler2/CORA_FiniteDiff/README.md

 * Only implemented for 1st and 2nd order derivatives (Jacobian and Hessian)
 * Derivative approximation accuracy depends on the size of perturbation (delta), defined in the FDA scripts

+### How to use

+* Only implemented for 1st and 2nd order derivatives (Jacobian and Hessian)
+* Derivative approximation accuracy depends on the size of perturbation (delta), defined in the FDA scripts

 <hr style="height: 1px;">

 ### Tank Result